Next.js CDN Caching For Self-hosted Websites - CloudFlare and others

 Fully static pages, no data fetching

-I'm not sure there's an official definition for these types of pages, but I call a "fully static" page such does not have any dynamic data at all.
-It's just a page with the hardcoded date on it, just a React component with static props.
+I'm not sure there's an official definition for these types of pages, but let's call them "fully static", such does not have any dynamic data at all.
+It's just a page with the hardcoded data on it, just a React component with static props.

 {